 If you are squeamish, don’t like to see dead animals or can’t stand the sight of blood you may want to skip reading this post.
-Or you can push past seeing animals that have died of natural causes and why I felt it important to express my opinions about this matter.
+Or you can push past seeing animals that have died of natural causes and read about why I felt it was important to express my opinions about this matter.

 Recently KSL.com; a Utah news station, had an article about a Vole (a small rodent) infestation In Farmington, specifically in the neighborhood of Foxboro Community.
 While I sympathize with the residents about the damage being done to their yards I am disturbed by the advice many of the people commenting have left on the story.
 The article and the comments can be read here.

 - Get an outdoor cat, they will kill them